The quiet achiever of the Mid West

 Plants: Northern Dwarf Spider-orchid, Feather-flowers, Kalbarri Spider-orchid, Beard’s mallee, Wreath flower.

-Vegetation communities: York gum woodland, Scrub-heath, Shrublands of acacia, casuarina, Eucalyptus eudesmoides (mallalie), Ashby’s banksia and other species, Sceptre banksia and sandplain cypress woodland, Acacia rostellifera (summer-scented wattle) thicket.
+Vegetation communities: York gum woodland, Scrub-heath, Shrublands of acacia, casuarina, Eucalyptus eudesmoides (mallalie), Ashby’s banksia and other species, Sceptre banksia and sandplain cypress woodland.

-A massive project is underway to plant a million trees and shrubs in the red soils of a 1350 hectare cleared area.
-We were able to start thanks to a partnership with Perth’s Carbon Positive Australia, and the generosity of supporters will help us give the new seedlings the best chance of survival in the months and years ahead.
+A massive project is underway to plant out and restore vegetation across a 1350 hectare cleared area.
+We were able to start thanks to a partnership with Regenerate Australia, and the generosity of supporters will help us give the new seedlings the best chance of survival in the months and years ahead.

 Eurardy has benefited enormously from the generous support of volunteers.
 Volunteers joined forces with our Reserve Managers to survey Malleefowl activity, making an important contribution to what we know about this nationally vulnerable species on Eurardy.